Having strong and mobile shoulders is really important.

 If you don’t want to progress towards advanced exercises and you are satisfied with your shoulder strength and mobility, then you can skip this post.

-But, if you are like the rest of us, who want to have pain free shoulder mobility while being able to perform advanced feats of strength, then practicing the movements presented in this post will help you achieve the results that you want.
+But, if you are like me, and want to have pain free shoulder mobility while being able to perform any movement you’d like, then practicing the movements presented in this post will help you do just that.

 To Sum Up, The Benefits Are These: